hujhax/austin-improv-wiki/Category/Started as a Fringe Show.md

+---
+description: "This category is for projects that started out as one-offs..."
+---
 This category is for projects that started out as one-offs in [[Theatres/The Hideout Theatre|The Hideout Theatre]]'s *[[Shows/Free Fringe|Free Fringe]]*.

 ## Pages in category "Started as a Fringe Show"